-¶ 3 Leave a comment on paragraph 3 4 On a sunny day in early March 1921, Warren G. Harding took the oath to become the twenty-ninth president of the United States.
+¶ 2 Leave a comment on paragraph 2 0 On a sunny day in early March 1921, Warren G. Harding took the oath to become the twenty-ninth president of the United States.
 He had won a landslide election by promising a “return to normalcy.”
 “Our supreme task is the resumption of our onward, normal way,” he declared in his inaugural address.
-Two months later, he said, “America’s present need is not heroics, but healing; not nostrums, but normalcy; not revolution, but restoration.”
-The nation still reeled from the shock of World War I, the explosion of racial violence and political repression in 1919, and, a lingering “Red Scare” sparked by the Bolshevik Revolution in Russia.”
+While campaigning, he said, “America’s present need is not heroics, but healing; not nostrums, but normalcy; not revolution, but restoration.”
+The nation still reeled from the shock of World War I, the explosion of racial violence and political repression in 1919, and, a lingering “Red Scare” sparked by the Bolshevik Revolution in Russia.

 II.
 Republican White House, 1921-1933

-¶ 9 Leave a comment on paragraph 9 2 Harding’s administration suffered a tremendous setback when several officials conspired to lease government land in Wyoming to oil companies in exchange for cash.
-Known as the Teapot Dome scandal (named after the nearby rock formation that resembled a teapot), interior secretary Albert Fall and navy secretary Edwin Denby were eventually convicted and sent to jail.
+¶ 7 Leave a comment on paragraph 7 0 Harding’s administration suffered a tremendous setback when several officials conspired to lease government land in Wyoming to oil companies in exchange for cash.
+Known as the Teapot Dome scandal (named after the nearby rock formation that resembled a teapot), interior secretary Albert Fall and navy secretary Edwin Denby resigned and Fall was convicted and sent to jail.
 Harding took vacation in the summer of 1923 so that he could think deeply on how to deal “with my God-damned friends”—it was his friends, and not his enemies, that kept him up walking the halls at nights.
 But then, in August 1923, Harding died suddenly of a heart attack and Vice President Calvin Coolidge ascended to the highest office in the land. ((Robert K. Murray, The Harding Era: Warren G. Harding and His Administration (Minneapolis: University of Minnesota Press, 1969).))

 III.
 Culture of Consumption